lokalise/Blog-Authors-Info/docs/02-style-guide.md

   + :x: The following software should be installed...
 * Use -ing sparingly.
 "I was thinking" is not as strong and active as "I think".
 Remove -ing wherever possible.
 * :woman: :man: Try to use gender-neutral phrases.
 Unless we are talking about a specific person and we know their gender preferences, that is.
-* We don’t use our marketing channels to spread rumors or falsehoods about our competitors.
+* :no_good: We don’t use our marketing channels to spread rumors or falsehoods about our competitors.
 We don’t celebrate publicly when they fail.
 We do compete and we compete hard.
 We strive to win business and convert prospects but we do so with respect and within the bounds of the law.

 ## Grammar and Spelling